idris-hackers/idris-mode/readme.markdown

 * `C-c b`: Build the package
 * `C-c i`: Install the package to the user's repository, building first if necessary

+The following commands are available in `idris-ipkg-mode`:
+* `C-c C-f`: Insert a field, with completion support.
+Completion for field names is also available by pressing `M-TAB`.

 Additionally, the command `M-x idris-start-project` will create a directory structure and initial package file for a new project.

 ## Installation